Flo’s Discipline (1912)

 This movie concerns “Flo’s” (Lawrence) employment at a boys’ school called Dow’s, and her efforts to get the boys to behave.
 At the beginning of the film, we see them at a meal, and the male headmaster (Owen Moore) pays them no mind as they scream, yell, throw food, and generally raise Hell.
 Flo is in the next room and when an elderly man complains to her she takes charge, firing the popular teacher and attempting to establish order.
 Now it becomes a war between her and the kids.
 When she cancels recess and sends the boys inside, locking the door after them, they climb out a window and run past her, waving their hats.
 Next, when Owen tries teaching class outside, she sprays them with a garden hose to get them off the lawn.
 They foolishly run and hide inside the ice house (not a smart move when you’re wet!) and she again locks them in.
 The teacher tries to rescue them by climbing a tall ladder to a window in the building (which would seem to be a bad design idea in an ice house, but whatever), but Flo removes the ladder and leaves him stranded on a ledge for an hour.
 Finally, she relents and lets him down and the boys out.
 She agrees to re-hire the teacher and the boys, sufficiently chastened, agree to follow the rules.
 There is a hint that she and Owen will become sweethearts.

 This is a pretty silly comedy, with some elements of gender relations thrown in.
 It struck me again that Florence’s character was pretty determined and self-sufficient, even if the implication was that the male teacher was better able to get through to the boys (they are very well-behaved when he leads the class on the lawn).
 If we took the movie seriously, her act of locking a bunch of dripping wet kids into an ice house would have to be seen as abusive and possibly life-threatening (although she does give them hot coffee at one point).
 But, the point here really is that she doesn’t give up or get flustered just because the kids don’t respect her, and she does ultimately win their respect in this way.
-Compared to some of the other Champions we saw, this was something of a light and simple movie, but it was an effective comedy and got some laughs from this modern audience.
+Although included in the Champion DVD from Milestone, there is evidence that it was actually shot at Victor (see comments).
+Compared to some of the other Champions shown at Cinecon, this was something of a light and simple movie, but it was an effective comedy and got some laughs from this modern audience.

 Director: Unknown, possibly Harry Solter